-The following articles offer a range of short articles on anatomy and physiology topics, covering just the basics, and also include a few 'test yourself' questions.
+The following articles offer short explanations of anatomy and physiology topics, covering just the basics, and also include a few 'test yourself' questions.

 The cell :